sq2141/Music-recommendation-engine/README.md

 # Music-recommendation-engine

-Use web-scraping and NLP to build a music recommendation engine based on similar lyric meanings
+Use web-scraping and NLP to build a music recommendation engine based on song meaning similarity

 Run song_meanings_nb.ipynb